praveek/launch.en/help/extension-reference/adobe-extensions/adobe-audience-manager-extension.md

 ## Adobe Audience Manager extension action types

-This topic describes the action types available in the Audience Manager extension.
+This topic describes the action types available in the [!DNL Audience Manager] extension.

-The Adobe Audience Manager extension provides the following actions in the Then portion of a rule:
+The [!DNL Adobe Audience Manager] extension provides the following actions in the Then portion of a rule:

 ### Run Custom Code

-Run the custom code configured in the code editor.
+Run the custom code configured in the Code Editor.

 Enter the desired code in the Code Editor, then provide a name for the code.
-This code will become available in the Then portion of the rule builder.
+This code becomes available in the Then portion of the rule builder.

 ![](/help/assets/ext-aam-then.png)